Industry views: India budget focuses on tax cuts, farm spending to revive growth

 Smart meters, use of solar panels alongside railway tracks benefit the households and also makes us seen as a conscious consumer of green-tech.”

 “The announcement for 100 new airports under UDAN (scheme) is a very positive move.
 Concessions to sovereign and pension funds to get long term funds for infrastructure is positive too.”

-“There were no proposals to address the concerns of the real estate sector, where the stress is significantly concentrated in tier 1 and 2 cities.
-The proposal to extend the affordable housing benefits is a welcome move, but a credit guarantee scheme akin to what was announced for the NBFC sector was the demand of the sector as well.

 SATYA EASWARAN, PARTNER, TECHNOLOGY, MEDIA AND TELECOM, KPMG